 - Traditional cultures

 Ivory Lodge isn’t really suitable for kids, as the accent is firmly placed on grown-up intimacy and privacy.
-However, children over 10 are welcome, and there's a 2-Bedroom Villa that can sleep up to 6.
-Children between 10 and 15 are charged at 50% of adult tariff if with 2 adults.
+However, children over 10 are welcome, and there's a 2-Bedroom Villa, Fish Eagle Residence, that can sleep up to 6.
+Children between 10 and 15 are charged at 50% of adult tariff if sharing with 2 adults.
+If children under 16 are in their own room, without an adult, one child will be charged an adult rate, and the other charged at 50% of an adult rate.
 Those over 15 are charged at adult rates.